bontchev/wlscrape/README.md

 Version 1.05:	The JSON data now includes file size information.
 Slightly improved the parsing of user-specified ranges when the `-a` option is used.

 Version 1.06:	Fixed a minor bug leading to the creation of one unnecessary directory when the number of files to download was an exact multiple of the argument of the `-e` option.

+Version 1.07:	Fixed another bug related to downloading a specified number of files per directory.